Vision Changes

 Add to My Recovery Plan 📒

-Here are some common strategies that many teenagers find helpful.
+Here are some common strategies that many teenagers find helpful if their visual symptoms are difficult to tolerate or interfering with important and enjoyable activities.
 You can chose the one that you would like to add to your personalized Recovery Plan.

 Who can help you?